Luck, Trubisky, Le’Veon and More: MMQB Week 10

 • The tactic Mike Vrabel used this week to drive home who the Titans are, which plenty of guys in his workplace needed no reminder of.

-• Philip Rivers, at 36, has been invigorated by the challenges his Chargers have had thrown in their way.
+• Philip Rivers, at 36 years old, has been invigorated by the challenges his Chargers have had thrown in their way.
 And despite it all, his team will wake up this morning as, by record, the second best in the AFC.

 • We’re less than 48 hours from the deadline for Le’Veon Bell to report to the Steelers, and we’re going to look how we got to this point—where a star could sit out an entire season on the franchise tag for the first time since Sean Gilbert did it 21 years ago.